benoit-nexthop/sccache/docs/Configuration.md

 # the maximum size of the toolchain cache in bytes
 toolchain_cache_size = 5368709120
 cache_dir = "/home/user/.cache/sccache-dist-client"
+# if true, errors during distributed compilation will cause the build to fail
+# instead of falling back to local compilation (default: false)
+fail_on_dist_error = false

 [dist.auth]
 type = "token"